laurenhemara/hemara-nz-website/content/authors/admin/_index.md

   url: https://unidirectory.auckland.ac.nz/profile/lhem832

 # Short bio (displayed in user profile at end of posts)
-bio: Lauren Hemara is a PhD candidate at the University of Auckland.
+bio: Lauren Hemara is a Doctoral Candidate at the University of Auckland.

 # Interests to show in About widget
 interests: